 Many Neapolitans went to the U.S. In 1905, the first pizzeria was opened in New York but it mainly attracted fellow Italians.

-And she did not look back since.
+And the world has not looked back since.

 The biggest pizza in the world

-Some say there is no such thing as a too big of a pizza.
+Some say there is no such thing as a too big a pizza.
 If you won't eat it now, try microwaving it in the morning.
 But you might have problems with microwaving those behemoths that compete for the status of the biggest pizza ever made.